TylerNRobertson/LHL--midterm/README.md

 Bernie to do for friday

-figure out the api routes
+figure out the api routes OK

-all the updates

 item gets for Menu/Order
 (put a button go to id)